kos-lang/kos/doc/modules.md

 The directory to remove must be empty.

-If directory specified by `path` does not exist, the function succeeds (it does not fail).
+If directory specified by `path` does not exist, the function returns `false`.
+Otherwise the function returns `true`.

 Throws an exception if the operation fails, e.g. if the directory cannot be removed, if it's not empty or if it's a file.

-Returns `void`.

 Example: